 The RAS Initiative facilitates connections between and among researchers, bringing new ideas and technologies to bear on RAS.
 A guiding principle for these collaborations is close coordination with the activities at the Frederick National Laboratory for Cancer Research (FNLCR) Hub, so that new efforts can have a maximum amount of leverage on each other.

-KRAS Fellowship and Travel Scholarship Available
+KRAS Travel Scholarship Available

 Amount: Depends on need Provides travel support to a researcher at any career stage, at or after the postdoctoral level, to visit FNLCR to pursue KRAS research that is directly relevant to pancreatic cancer with aims aligned with the RAS Initiative Application deadline: Rolling

 Calvin Kuo, Stanford University, and Kevan Shokat, University of California, San Francisco, for “Modeling KRAS-Dependent Synthetic Lethality in Human Colon Organoids.”
 Drs.
 Kuo and Shokat and their team will use surgical samples to establish human normal colon and colorectal cancer patient-derived organoids with different KRAS mutations.
 By maintaining three-dimensional colonic tissue architecture, the team proposes to identify synthetic lethalities through a combination of activity-based proteomic screens to map signaling pathways affected by KRAS and high-throughput FDA-drug approved small molecule screens.
 Hits will be validated using both genomic shRNA and CRISPRi approaches.